JingqingZ/KG4ZeroShotText/README.md

 ```bash
 python3 kg_vector_generation.py --data dbpedia
 ```
-The argument of the command represent
+The argument of the command represents
 * `data`: Dataset, either `dbpedia` or `20news`.

 The locations of the result files are specified by config.\{zhang15_dbpedia, news20\}_kg_vector_dir.